dceoy/jader-phv-adhoc/main.md

 1,430 PTs under 735 HLTs were reported in the cases with incretin-based drugs.
 In the Fisher's exact tests, 106 of the 735 HLTs were significantly associated with any incretin-based drug by two-sided p-value < 0.01 and OR > 1.
-In the mixed effects logistic regressions, 33 of the 106 HLTs were significantly associated with DPP-4 inhibitors or GLP-1 agonists by 99 % CI (Table 1).
+In the mixed effects logistic regressions, 33 of the 106 HLTs were significantly associated with DPP-4 inhibitors or GLP-1 receptor agonists by 99 % CI.
+Table 1 denotes the counts of the cases reported with each of those HLTs.
-Figure 2 denotes ORs with 99 % CIs for the significant combinations between HLTs and DPP-4 inhibitors or GLP-1 agonists.
+Figure 2 denotes ORs with 99 % CIs for the significant combinations between HLTs and DPP-4 inhibitors or GLP-1 receptor agonists.
 "NEC" in the MedDRA terms is the abbreviation of "Not Elsewhere Classified" to denote groupings of miscellaneous terms, and “excl” represents excluding.
 DPP-4 inhibitors were associated with "Pancreatic disorders NEC" (OR 18.66; 99 % CI 2.09-166.25), "Acute and chronic pancreatitis" (8.65; 5.76-12.98), etc.
-GLP-1 agonists were associated with "Thyroid neoplasms" (87.25; 6.64-1146.27), "Cystic pancreatic disorders" (61.32; 1.69-2224.49), etc.
+GLP-1 receptor agonists were associated with "Thyroid neoplasms" (87.25; 6.64-1146.27), "Cystic pancreatic disorders" (61.32; 1.69-2224.49), etc.
 The HLTs associated with both of the drug classes indicated pancreatic events ("Acute and chronic pancreatitis", "Pancreatic neoplasms", "Pancreatic neoplasms malignant (excl islet cell and carcinoid)", and "Pancreatic disorders NEC"), gastrointestinal events ("Benign neoplasms gastrointestinal (excl oral cavity)" and "Gastrointestinal stenosis and obstruction NEC"), or cholecystic events ("Cholecystitis and cholelithiasis").
-Although both the classes were not associated with hypoglycemic events, GLP-1 agonists were associated with several HLTs related to diabetes ("Hyperglycaemic conditions NEC", "Diabetic complications NEC", etc.).
+Although both the classes were not associated with hypoglycemic events, GLP-1 receptor agonists were associated with several HLTs related to diabetes ("Hyperglycaemic conditions NEC", "Diabetic complications NEC", etc.).

 ##### Comparison between the models with or without the random effect

 Figure 3 describes the comparison between the model with the random effect (mixed model) and that without the random effect (fixed model).
 In 604 of the 735 HLTs reported along with incretin-based drugs, AIC of the models were calculated normally.
 Of the 604 HLTs, 302 favored the mixed model and the other favored the fixed model.
-Each medians of the total case counts among these two groups were 264 and 83.
+The medians of the total case counts among these two groups were 264 and 83, respectively.
 Thus, HLTs reported frequently tended to favor the mixed model.